assari/Coursera-Getting-And-Cleaning-Data_Project/README.md

   1. The Training datasets with recorded results of the experiments broken into 3 parts
   2. The Test datasets with recorded results of the experiments broken into 3 parts
   3. Several files containing the descriptions of the dataset and activity measured.

+as stated above, the zipped dataset can be downloaded from this url https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ### 4. Description of the R Script "run_analysis.R"